dmuth/nginx-rate-limiting-playground/README.md

   - Script to spawn an interactive shell on the `tools` container.

+## Future Plans

+None at the moment!
+I build this app mostly to play around with Nginx proxying and rate limiting.
+If I have more work to do in that space, I may come back to this project.
+Otherwise I won't.

+Feel free to make use of this project if you want to play with Nginx rate limiting, though!

 ## Contact

 You can find me on the web at [https://www.dmuth.org/contact](https://www.dmuth.org/contact), or